 - Play with your child daily using toy characters and whole-body role playing by interacting, talking and expressing a lot of different forms of emotion as your character.
 Dramatize, role-play, and be animated in a voice different from your own for each character you impersonate, inviting the child to participate in the drama.

-- The book Floortime Strategies to Promote Development in Children and Teens gives the example of a child playing with a train.
+- Dr. Andrea Davis’ co-authored book gives the example of a child playing with a train.
 You can playfully say–in character–“Hey!
 I want a ride!” or you can talk as if you are the train carrying cargo.